servicetitan/Stl.Fusion.Samples/docs/tutorial/Part06.md

 All you need is to:

-- Ensure all of your Replica Services implement the same interface.
+- Ensure your Compute Services implement the same interface as their clients.
-  [Part 4](./Part04.md) explains how to achieve that, but overall, you need to implement this interface on Compute Service, the controller "exporting" it, and register its client via `fusionClient.AddReplicaService<IService, IClientDef>()` call.
+  [Part 4](./Part04.md) explains how to achieve that, but overall, you need to implement this interface on Compute Service and register its client via `fusion.AddClient<IService>()` call.
 - Ensure the server can host Blazor components from the client in SSB mode.
 You need to host Blazor hub + a bit [tweaked _Host.cshtml](https://github.com/servicetitan/Stl.Fusion.Samples/blob/master/src/Blazor/Server/Pages/_Host.cshtml) capable of serving the HTML of the Blazor app for both modes.
-- Configure server to resolve any `IComputeService` to its actual (local) implementation.
+- Configure the server-side DI container to resolve an actual implementation of your Compute Service.
-- Configure client to resolve any `IComputeService` to its Replica Service client.
+- Configure the client-side DI container to resolve a client of Compute Service.
 - And finally, implement something allowing clients to switch from SSB to WASM mode and vice versa.